WindowsAppCommunity/UWP-Companion/README.md

 ### Firefox
 The UWP Companion is not yet compatible with Firefox, as it has a few more bugs to work out.

-In the meantime, you can always sideload the
+In the meantime, you can always sideload the extension

 ## Looking to contribute?